mleonetti12/CC-KVS-with-data-sharding/README.md

 Learned: How adding/removing nodes from a consistent hashing ring affects overall key hashing

-Applied: Used to implement main method of resharding
+Applied: Used to implement main resharding algorithm

 # Team Contributions: